dephraser/piss/README.md

 <strong>P</strong>ersonal <strong>I</strong>nformation <strong>S</strong>torage and <strong>S</strong>yndication

 Increasingly, our digital selves are spread out across a myriad of social networks and there is no central repository of the things that interest you. **PISS** aims to change that.
-This project borrows many ideas from [IndieWebCamp](http://indiewebcamp.com/) and [Tantek Çelik](http://tantek.com/), but tries not to hold them as dogma.
+This project borrows many ideas from [IndieWebCamp](http://indiewebcamp.com/) and [Tent](https://tent.io/), but tries not to hold them as dogma.

 A public repository of this app can be found here: https://github.com/jenmontes/piss.
 The [issue tracker](https://github.com/jenmontes/piss/issues) is the preferred channel for bug reports, feature requests, and submitting pull requests.

 ## PISS?
 Really?

 Yes, really.
+I feel like using a non-PC name keeps me honest: this project is designed for *my* personal needs and shouldn't cater to anyone else.

 ## Status

 Just ideas at the moment.

 ## Installation

-All you need to start is a [MongoDB](http://www.mongodb.org/) database.
+I really don't recommend trying to install this, but if you insist: all you need to start is a [MongoDB](http://www.mongodb.org/) database.
 You can get one up and running quickly via `homebrew`.

 Once your database is up and running: